Story Plot Ideas

-Story plot ideas, for some is hard to find, making the achievement of writing their first novel too daunting to contemplate.
+Finding Story plot ideas is hard for many people to find making the prospect of ever achieving their goals of writing their first novel too daunting to contemplate.
 Is this you?
 Well, all is not lost.
-With some form of a plan it is easier than you first thought.
+With some form of a plan, it is easier than you first thought.
 The secret to your dilemma is brainstorming followed by a plot outline of all your ideas.

 BRAINSTORMING YOUR STORY PLOT IDEAS